larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Note that the term "moderation" can refer both to *preemptive* moderation, where administrators review attempted participation before it occurs
-(such as reviewing messages to a mailing list), and *reactive* moderation, where administrators intervene after disruptive participation has occurred.
+(such as reviewing messages prior to posting to a mailing list), and *reactive* moderation, where administrators intervene after disruptive participation has occurred.
 The
 IETF historically mainly practiced reactive moderation, with a spectrum from